toolness/weather-outfit-fun/README.md

 ## Limitations

-The current implementation is only localized to English and Fahrenheit, and there's no easy way to use Celsius or another language.
+The current implementation is only localized to English and there's no easy way to use another language.

 It's not easy to change the HTML, templates, or CSS for the app.
 Exposing more of this will be easy in JS Bin, which allows for multiple